 Owned vs Inverse collections

 In relational databases, two records are associated with a foreign key reference.
 In this relationship, the referenced record is the parent while the referencing row (the foreign key side) is the child.
 A non-null foreign key may only reference an existing parent record.

 In the Object-oriented space, this association can be represented in both directions.
 We can have a many-to-one reference from a child to parent and the parent can also have a one-to-many children collection.

 Because both sides could potentially control the database foreign key state, we must ensure that only one side is the owner of this association.
 Only the owning side state changes are propagated to the database.
 The non-owning side has been traditionally referred as the inverse side.

-Next I’ll describe the most common ways of modelling this association.
+Next, I’ll describe the most common ways of modeling this association.

 Continue reading “Hibernate collections optimistic locking”